JmsPae/JmsPae/README.md

 # James Pae

 Studying Land Surveying Technology at Gävle University College.
-Enjoy me some computer graphics, though nowerdays GIS/Geospatial is my bread and butter.
+Enjoy me some computer graphics, though nowerdays GIS/Geospatial is what I'm usually up to.

 <!--
 **JmsPae/JmsPae** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.